A scalable quantum gate-based implementation for causal hypothesis testing: Practical implementation considerations

-The model is illustrated through an implementable quantum circuit in Fig.~[\ref{fig:perm-circuit}] in Appendix.
+The model is illustrated through an implementable quantum circuit in Fig.~[\ref{fig:full-perm-circuit}].
+An elaborated discussion of the different components of the quantum circuit can be found in the next section.

-In the previous work one of the innovations introduced was to entangle the inputs for the parallel strategy instead of initializing with tensor product state which reduces the exponential measurement resource requirement by correlating the basis.
-But the cost of implementing the entangled initialization was not analysed.
-Through our model implementation we are able to show that the operations required to implement the $U_\textrm{per}$ grows exponentially with the dimension of the of the subsystem as illustrated in Fig.~[\ref{fig:permutation-resource}] but linear in respect with the linearly independent states i.e. $r$.
+Recalling that in the previous work, one of the innovations introduced was to entangle the inputs for the parallel strategy instead of initializing with a tensor product state, which reduces the exponential measurement resource requirement by correlating the basis.
+However, the cost of implementing the entangled initialization was not analyzed.

+Through our model implementation, we are able to show that the operations required to implement the $U_\textrm{per}^B$ grow faster than exponentially with the dimension of the subsystem ($N_A$ or $N_B$) as illustrated in Fig.~[\ref{fig:permutation-resource}] but linear in respect to the linearly independent states, i.e., $r$.